 - Better if weight stacks were 200 lb

-Each weight stack can only provide 150 lb resistance (means can provide 75 lbs resistance to users), which I think is not enough for a high-level trainer.
+Each weight stack can only provide 150 lbs resistance (means it can provide 75 lbs resistance to users), which I think is not enough for a high-level trainer.

 But the weight stacks can be upgraded to 200 lbs each.